OSIPI/osipi.github.io/_posts/2019-02-26-first-newsletter.md

 ## OSIPI online - watch this space!

-In order to stay in touch, you all have been automatically added to a google group mailing list (<open-source-initiative-for-perfusion-imaging@googlegroups.com>).
+In order to stay in touch, you those who expressed interest to our initial survey have been automatically added to [the OSIPI google group mailing list](https://groups.google.com/forum/#!forum/open-source-initiative-for-perfusion-imaging).
 Please share this with anyone else who is interested in joining!
 The EMB is also creating a webpage for OSIPI so that we can have one coherent way to advertise and communicate together.
 Although a bit bare bones at the moment, please stay tuned as we all make progress on this initiative together.

 We all look forward to meeting you at ISMRM this year.